wpazderski/sharoute/README.md

     -   Map with the route
     -   Grade and elevation charts
     -   Basic stats e.g. "elevation gain"

+## Demo

+A demo instance is available here: https://sharoute.vercel.app

+There are some limitations when the app runs in demo mode - read warning in the app for more details.

 ## Stuff to implement in the future